material-components/material-components-android/docs/components/Card.md

 The following example shows an outlined card.

-!["Outlined card with a title, a secondary title, text, and Action 1 and Action 2 buttons in purple"](assets/cards/cards_outlined.png)
+!["Outlined card with a photo, title, a secondary title, text, and Action 1 and Action 2 buttons in purple"](assets/cards/cards_outlined.png)

 In the layout: